jphmrst/PLC/src/plc/vfp/Equality.lagda.md

 ## Imports

-This chapter has no imports.
-Every chapter in this book, and nearly every module in the Agda standard library, imports equality.
+This section has no imports.
+Every section in this book, and nearly every module in the Agda standard library, imports equality.
 Since we define equality here, any import would create a conflict.